 Manchester is an eclectic city with a proud history in science, politics, music, arts and sport and boasts two world famous football teams; Manchester United and Manchester City.

 Explore Manchester’s many attractions such as China Town, The Museum of Science and Industry, the National Football Museum, The Lowry Art Gallery or just relax and enjoy its many restaurants, bars and coffee houses.
-We showcase the best hotels this great city has to offer.
+We showcase the best luxury hotels Manchester

 The Lowry Hotel